5th Royal Inniskilling Dragoon Guards

 The 5th Royal Inniskilling Dragoon Guards was a cavalry regiment of the British Army formed in 1922 by the amalgamation of the 5th Dragoon Guards (Princess Charlotte of Wales's) and the 6th (Inniskilling) Dragoons.
 It served in the Second World War and the Korean War.
 In August 1992, as a consequence of the Options for Change defence cuts, the regiment was amalgamated with the 4th/7th Royal Dragoon Guards to form the Royal Dragoon Guards.

 History

 Formation

 The regiment was formed in 1922, as the 5th/6th Dragoons, at Cairo, Egypt by the amalgamation of the 5th Dragoon Guards (Princess Charlotte of Wales's) and the 6th (Inniskilling) Dragoons.

 In 1923, the regiment was deployed to Risalpur, India.
 In 1927, the regiment discarded the "6th" and inserted Inniskilling into its title, thereby becoming the 5th Inniskilling Dragoon Guards.
 In the following year, the regiment moved to the UK for the first time, as the 5th Dragoon Guards.

-In 1935, it gained the Royal accolade to become the 5th Royal Inniskilling Dragoon Guards.
-In 1938, as part of the preparation for the Second World War, the regiment was mechanised; in the following year, it joined the newly formed Royal Armoured Corps (RAC).
+In June 1935 King George V celebrated his silver jubilee.
+This opportunity was taken of granting royal status to four regiments, principally in recognition of their service in the previous war: